 A visit to the Macau Tower will surely be one of the highlights of your trip.

-Marvel at the unobstructed, 360-degree views of Macau (and maybe all the way to Hong Kong and China) from the observation lounge, 223 meters above ground.
+Likewise, you could see Hong Kong and China from the observation lounge, 223 meters above the ground.

-This lounge is covered with 3-storey reinforced glass windows that bring in the natural light to make your experience even more unforgettable.
+Consequently, the glass brings in the natural light to make your experience even more unforgettable.

 7/ Macau Tower Extreme Activities

 Go out on the adventure deck and feel the fresh breeze from 233 meters high.

 Afterwards, you can decide which thrill-seeking activity to do first.

 Try going around the perimeter of the tower on a Skywalk experience.

 This will give you a chance to literally hang out on the tower’s edge.

 Without any handrails, this experience is even more thrilling.